Baz, Kazmir, Starling join Frazier for US Olympic baseball

 Just three of the 24 players are among the top 100 prospects.

+”This will be definitely the longest I’ve ever been on an airplane,” said Baz, whose only trip out of the U.S. was with a high school national team to Mexico.

-The other two, Toronto right-hander Simeon Woods Richardson and Boston infielder Triston Casas, were on the U.S. team that beat Venezuela 4-2 on June 5 to earn one of the six Olympic berths.
+Woods Richardson and Boston infielder Triston Casas, were on the U.S. team that beat Venezuela 4-2 on June 5 to earn one of the six Olympic berths.
+Baz, Casas and Oakland infielder Nick Allen were on the U.S. Under-18 team together and spoke with each other Friday.

+”We’re were just laughing kind of laughing about playing together in 2016.
+It’s been a long time since then,” Baz said.

 Woods Richardson, 20, is 2-1 with a 4.68 ERA and 50 strikeouts in 27 2/3 innings for Double-A New Hampshire.
 His start in qualifying, the group stage finale against Puerto Rico, was rained out after he allowed one run and four hits in four innings.